mitander/membank/docs/DESIGN.md

 ### 2.1.
 The Hierarchical Coordinator Pattern

-Components follow a clear hierarchy where coordinators own memory and delegate computation to specialized submodules.
+Components follow a clear hierarchy using the **Arena Coordinator Pattern** where coordinators provide stable allocation interfaces that remain valid across arena operations.

-**Memory-Owning Coordinators:** Top-level components like `StorageEngine` own exactly one arena allocator for their entire subsystem and coordinate operations between specialized managers.
+**Memory-Owning Coordinators:** Top-level components like `StorageEngine` own exactly one arena allocator and expose it through a coordinator interface that never becomes invalid.

-**Computation Submodules:** Mid-level components like `MemtableManager` and `SSTableManager` receive arena references from coordinators and focus on domain logic without memory ownership complexity.
+**Computation Submodules:** Mid-level components like `MemtableManager` and `SSTableManager` receive coordinator interfaces (not direct arena references) and focus on domain logic without memory ownership complexity.

-**Pure Computation Modules:** Low-level components like `BlockIndex` and `GraphEdgeIndex` perform specialized operations using parent-provided memory, eliminating allocator conflicts by design.
+**Pure Computation Modules:** Low-level components like `BlockIndex` and `GraphEdgeIndex` perform specialized operations using coordinator-provided allocation, eliminating temporal coupling between arena operations and component access.

-This hierarchy eliminates the allocator conflicts that previously caused HashMap corruption during fault injection, while achieving 20-30% performance improvements through reduced allocator indirection.
+This pattern eliminates arena corruption that occurred when structs containing embedded arenas were copied, while maintaining 20-30% performance improvements through reduced allocator indirection.

 ### 2.2.
 Single-Threaded Core with Async I/O